codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do the trees get on the internet?
-They log on.
+What did the pirate say on his 80th birthday?
+Aye Matey!

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+How many cores does the Intel i7-6950X have?
- 1. Address
+ 1. 12
- 2. Instruction
+ 2. 8
- 3. Control
+ 3. 4
- 4. Data
+ 4. 10

 <details>
   <summary>Answer</summary>
-  Instruction
+  10
 </details>